asyncapi/website/pages/blog/may-2021-at-asyncapi.md

 ## JSON Schemas for the bindings

 AsyncAPI is protocol agnostic.
 It doesn't mean that you cannot specify some protocol-specific information in the AsyncAPI document.
 It is possible through a **bindings** feature.
-In deferent parts of the AsyncAPI document, you can provide specific details for Kafka, MQTT, and other protocols.
+In different parts of the AsyncAPI document, you can provide specific details for Kafka, MQTT, and other protocols.
 Definitions of bindings are maintained separately from the main AsyncAPI specification in the [bindings repository](https://github.com/asyncapi/bindings).

 The current challenge with bindings is that they are hard to validate because they are written in Markdown, human-readable form only.
 Support in tooling is also pretty limited because of this.
 We had to start maintaining the JSON Schema, as we do with the main AsyncAPI specification.